4.90 from 38 votes

 ingredients for cream cheese sausage balls.

-• Bisquick baking mix - If you don't have Bisquick on hand, you can substitute 1 cup of all-purpose flour and 1 teaspoon of baking powder.
+• Bisquick baking mix - Bisquick keeps this recipe simple and consistent, giving the sausage balls structure without making them heavy.
+If you don't have it on hand, you can substitute 1 cup of all-purpose flour plus 1 teaspoon of baking powder.
+Just note that the texture may be slightly different since Bisquick contains fat as well.

 Variations & Additions